JFK, LGA or EWR: Which NYC Airport Is Best? (Local Tips)

 How long does it take to get from Newark Airport to Times Square?

-Not long.
+It’s not long.
 The train ride itself from EWR Airport station to NYC’s Penn Station at 33rd St is a whole 28 minutes.
+I’ve timed this many times, and it’s consistently around 28-30 minutes on the train.

 Note, however, that this does not include walking off your flight at your gate, grabbing your bag, walking through the airport to the AirTrain monorail and then walking from where your train arrives in Penn Station to Times Square, if that’s really where you are going.